 This clock almost immediately replaced Riefler's clock as a supreme timekeeper in many observatories.
 The clock housed two pendulums, the master and a slave.
 By introducing a second slave pendulum, which gave the master pendulum gentle pushes to maintain its motion, as well as drive the clock's hands.
 The master pendulum was free from mechanical tasks that would disturb its regularity.

 The future of pendulun clocks - Design or Function?

-Shortt clock was replaced as quartz crystal oscillators and clocks, developed throughout the 20th century.
+Shortt clock was replaced as quartz crystal clocks, developed throughout the 20th century.
 Now at the begining of the 21st century, computer technology is displacing crystal technology, as time displays become an integral part of the full range of modern computer and media devices; changing the way people relate to and use timepieces.

 Clocks and watches today are more then ever being bought solely for their aesthetic appeal, as design or fashion statements, rather than for their functionality.
 And what better design statement to enhance any room than a splendid looking grandfather clock or large wall clock, in reproduction antique clock style or a contemporary clock design.